ayasterisk/FakeNewsDetection/README.md

 ## Final Report on NLP : Comparing the Differences Between Embedding Methods with NB Machine Learning and LSTM Deep Learning
 * Introduction :

-This is my final report in introductory NLP, this code may have many bad places.
+This is my final report in introductory NLP so it may be messy.
 I hope everyone sympathizes with me.

 * Data :